 But, if you're fine with that and want an audited, secure free VPN for very occasional use, TunnelBear is a great option.

 Speedify, as the name suggests, is a VPN that offers great connection performance across more than 1,000 servers in over 50 countries – and it does so without scrimping on security.
 You can enjoy a fully encrypted security system while the software's turbo-boosting technology is able to make sure speeds stay at their maximum possible performance throughout your connection time.

-Every month, Speedify allows you 10GB of free data, which refreshes every 30 days, which is great if you'll be using it for extended period, but you'll have to remember that one iot's gone, it's gone.
+Every month, Speedify allows you 10GB of free data.
+That's great if you'll be using it for extended period, but you'll have to remember that one it's gone, it's gone.
 Also, Speedify is a US-based company, meaning it's subject to federal search warrants.
 Do with that information what you will.

 - Brits need the a UK VPN, across the pond you'll need a US VPN

 - Get your phone protected with the best Android VPN